xtools-at/esp5791/README.md

 - your wallet address (e.g. _0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045_)
 - the blockhash of a **recent** block (e.g. _0x9ad2aa4bdfea57c247ef4202f08b5dec795fa6fb04f94773222b22d18199d9c7_)
-  - look up e.g. on [Etherscan](https://etherscan.io), note down the corresponding block **number** too (our UI takes care of this for you)
+  - look up e.g. on [Etherscan](https://etherscan.io), note down the corresponding block **number** too (our GUI takes care of this for you)

 You need to concatenate both these hex strings before signing them.
 In a simplified scenario, if your wallet would e.g. be _0x42069_ and the blockhash of block #777 is _0xBBBBB_, then your message to sign should look like this: `0x42069BBBBB`.
 After obtaining the _signature_ from the device, you can call the smart contract like this: `ESP5791.transferTokenWithChip(mySignatureHexString = 0x..., blockNumberUsedInSig = 777)` to claim the connected NFT.
 Generated signatures expire within 250 blocks.

-To edit the provided UI, you'll need to run a server locally, as MetaMask and other wallets don't work locally (i.e. using `file://` protocol).
+To edit the provided GUI, you'll need to run a server locally, as MetaMask and other wallets don't work locally (i.e. using `file://` protocol).
 To quickly spin up a dev server, you could use

 ```bash
 # install server